-When you need your piano tuned, call the experts.
+When you need your piano tuned, call the experts at DS Pianos.

-Wytze Hoekstra and David Salmon are both ARPT qualified concert piano tuners.
+David Salmon and Mokie Lee are your ARPT qualified piano tuners.

-We offer a full tuning and repair service.
-We tune all over Canterbury and sometimes visit other South Island centres as well.
+DS Pianos offers a full tuning and repair service in Canterbury and other South Island centres.

 It is recommended to have your piano tuned every twelve months.